MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/hasprefixoperator.md

 ## Performance tips

 For better performance, when there are two operators that do the same task, use the case-sensitive one.
-For example use `hasprefix_cs`, not `hasprefix`.
+For example, use `hasprefix_cs`, not `hasprefix`.

-For faster results, if you're testing for the presence of a symbol or alphanumeric word that is bound by non-alphanumeric characters, or the start or end of a field, use `has` or `in`. `has` works faster than `hasprefix`.
+For faster results, if you're testing for the presence of a symbol or alphanumeric word that is bound by non-alphanumeric characters, or the start or end of a field, use `has` or `in`; `has` works faster than `hasprefix`.
 For more information, see [Query best practices](best-practices.md).